Non-local Potts model on random lattice and chromatic number of a plane

 \subsection{Breaking of color symmetry}

 The observed color symmetry breaking for $q=5$ is a consequence of the well known fact that no fifth order crystallographic symmetry does exist.
-To get quantative representation of this effect we check the ratio of particles with least represented color $N_{\mathrm{minc}}(A)$ to whole number of particles $N(A)$ inside particular region.
-The ratio scaled by $q$ depends on the area, as seen in the figure \ref{fig:break35}a.
+To get quantitative representation of this effect we check the ratio of particles with least represented color $N_{\mathrm{minc}}(A)$ to whole number of particles $N(A)$ inside particular region.
+The ratio scaled by $q$ depends on the area, as seen in the figure \ref{fig:break5}.
 The curves for initial random coloring and minimized configurations are quite different.
-What is interesting that even for relatively big areas the second curve doesn't approaches the first.
-So the effect is very profound and have rather global than local significance.
-For comparison one can look at the same graph for $q = 3$ (figure \ref{fig:break35}b).
+What interesting is that even for relatively big areas the second curve does not approach the first.
+So the effect is very profound and has rather global than local significance.
+For comparison one can look at the same graph for $q = 3$ (figure \ref{fig:break3}).
 In this case these curves go along together.
 The general picture is shown in the figure \ref{fig:break_gen}.
-From this we see that color symmetry breaking is not something that intrinsic only to $q=5$.
-Surprisingly it also shows up for six and seven colors (even for $q=4$) but in far less extent.
+From this we see that color symmetry breaking is not something that is intrinsic only to $q=5$.
+Surprisingly it also shows up for six and seven colors (even for $q=4$) but to a far less extent.